Fodor's Expert Review Aston Waikiki Circle Hotel

-This unusual 14-story circular hotel—built to resemble a Chinese lantern—is a Waikiki landmark, though the rooms are small, with tiny bathrooms with showers only.
+This unusual 14-story circular hotel—built to resemble a Chinese lantern—is a Waikiki landmark, though the rooms are small, with tiny bathrooms that have only showers.
 A charming interior design scheme brings the Pacific inside, beginning at check-in beneath a seascape mural in the open-air lobby.
-The elevators are painted a bright sea blue–green, and hallway floors are textured to mimic the sandy beach, complete with appliquéd seashells and sea creatures dotting the circular walkways.
-Though small, rooms utilize every bit of space well; hence the flat-screen TVs.
-Not that you'll be in your room: Waikiki Beach is right down the front stairs and across the street.
+Elevators are painted a bright sea blue–green, and hallway floors are textured to mimic the sandy beach, complete with appliquéd seashells and sea creatures dotting the circular walkways.
+Though small, guest rooms utilize every bit of space well, and the lanai (standard in all rooms) offer additional space to get away.
+Not that you'll be in your room much: Waikiki Beach is right down the front stairs and across the street.
 The überpopular Eggs 'N Things is located right in the hotel's lobby.
 Honeymooners, snowbirds, and old-timers love this little hotel with a front-desk staff that takes the time to get to know you.